gmancino/DEEPSTORM/ReadMe.md

 # DEEPSTORM
 ---

-This document provides instructions on how to reproduce the experimental results from ["Proximal Stochastic Recursive Momentum Methods For Composite Decentralized Optimization"]().
+This document provides instructions on how to reproduce the experimental results from ["Proximal Stochastic Recursive Momentum Methods for Nonconvex Composite Decentralized Optimization"]().
 Covered in this document is:

 - package requirements utilized in the experiments
 - instructions on how to reproduce the results from the paper (i.e. hyperparameter settings, etc.)